 In 1992, Children's Press published his book, The Animal's Ballgame, based on one of Lloyd's favorite Cherokee animal stories.This book is now out of print.

 Lloyd wrote a book of Cherokee stories,Long-Ago Stories of the Eastern Cherokee, that was released in early 2008.
-The book is now in it's third printing (2011).
+The book is now in it's fifth printing (2014).

 He was included in an article on storytellers in the 2010 Winter issue of the American Indian Magazine produced by the National Museum of the American Indian.